Making loyalty mobile for retail giant

 To ensure successful adoption of the app, we developed a plan to promote it in-store, and created an email comms strategy to migrate Wickes’ existing loyalty members, and entice new customers to join.

-Since launch, we’ve continued to improve the app by adding new functionality.
-Most recently we’ve created the ability for users to register for the trade scheme via the app itself, rather than having to sign up in store.
+Following a successful launch, we improved the app by adding new functionality, such as creating the ability for users to register for the trade scheme via the app itself, rather than having to sign up in store.
 As well as improving efficiency for the business, this makes the process of joining the trade scheme much easier for customers too.

 It's clear they understand the home improvement market and what our trade customers want out of a mobile app.
-While it has only been a few months following launch, the app has fulfilled its initial objective and improved our customers' experience of accessing their trade vouchers quickly in-store and driving increased usage.
+The app has fulfilled its initial objective and improved our customers' experience of accessing their trade vouchers quickly in-store and driving increased usage.